 - Students should attempt practical work that is manageable and feasible. - This course requires dedication, commitment and some extra time spent working in the classroom outside of normal college hours.
 (Practical studio sessions) - Visits to exhibitions, galleries and workshops included.

-Whilst the school supplies a variety of basic materials, as students undertake individual projects, they can be expected to provide their own project specific supplies.
+Whilst the school supplies a variety of basic materials, as students undertake individual projects, they can be expected to provide their own specific supplies for practical work.